 – Night skiing can be a blast for teens.
 Try Squaw Valley or Boreal resorts.

-– The cheapest kids ticket is Homewood Resort – $20!
+– Affordable tickets for kids can be found at Homewood Resort – $23!
 Several resorts offer skiing for kids 4 and under for FREE.

 – Ski buses are available if you don't want drive to Tahoe or your teen and a couple of friends want to hit the slopes.
 See Snowpals for discounts on the bus.